The Tripods (TV series): Series 1 (1984) – The White Mountains

+Series 2 (1985) – The City of Gold and Lead

+Unproduced third series

+A third series, based on The Pool of Fire, was scripted but cancelled by the BBC before production commenced.

 Filming locations

 The following is a list of fictional locations in the show, the series, the episode in which the location appeared, and the actual location (all in the UK except where shown):

 Reception

 In the book The Classic British Telefantasy Guide, Paul Cornell, Martin Day and Keith Topping wrote "The Tripods could have been one of the most impressive of all BBC Telefantasy productions but sadly, due to a mixture of lacklustre scripts, the inexperience of several of the young cast, some cheap special effects and a plodding snail's pace, it fell flat on its face.
 On a brighter note, the performances of John Shackley, Roderick Horn, John Woodvine and Pamela Salem were, at least, watchable."

+The reviews for the series were generally largely favourable.
+The Daily Express hailed it as "the most compelling imaginative teatime adventure story in years", while Broadcast described it as "strongly acted and beautifully shot.
+The overall sense is one of menace and adventure.
+Tripods is quite simply one of the best half-hours of the week".

+Not everyone was so kind however.
+"What I don't like about it is that it's a certain type of science fiction which is looking backwards instead of forwards", claimed author Brian Aldiss on BBC Two's Did You See...?
+Likening it to an advert for Hovis bread, he labelled it "a rather clumsy piece of engineering".

 Video game

 BBC Enterprises licensed a video game adaptation of the TV series in 1985.
 It was designed by Watermill Productions for the ZX Spectrum and published by Red Shift.

 Film adaptation

 Disney has owned the film rights to The Tripods since 1997.
 It was reported in 2005 that a cinematic version was in pre-production with Australian-born director Gregor Jordan signed on to rewrite and direct for Walt Disney's Touchstone Pictures label.
+In 2009, Alex Proyas was hired to direct a feature film adaptation of The Tripods and Stuart Hazeldine would write the screenplay starting with The White Mountain without Murphy & Touchstone.